 In some cases, when the defendant’s actions were particularly malicious or egregious, the plaintiff may be able to pursue punitive damages.
 This form of damages goes beyond compensating the plaintiff.
 Punitive damages are meant to punish the defendant.

-Losing a loved one is always heartbreaking, but especially when they die in an incident caused by someone else.
+Losing a loved one is always heartbreaking, especially when they die in an incident caused by someone else.
 An experienced personal injury lawyer knows how to handle wrongful death litigation with sensitivity while helping families get justice.